-Android problem #1 — Extremely rapid battery drain and early shutdown after 30%
+Android problem #1 — Extremely rapid battery drain

 - For quite a few users, a third-party app ended up being the cause.
 To see if that’s the case for you, boot the device in Safe Mode (you can find the instructions on how to do so below).
 Charge the phone to a point above the discharge percentage.
 Wait for the battery to drain until it gets below that number again.
 If the phone works as expected with no early shutdown, an app is behind the issue.
 Remove recently installed apps until the problem goes away.
 If you can’t figure it out manually, you may need to perform a complete factory reset.